appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 #### Based on user input

-*Example:* If you are working with an e-commerce app where users can filter products based on their preferences.
-You can conditionally execute queries to fetch products that match the selected category, price range, or brand.
-This example shows how the queries execute conditionally based on the option selected in the Select widget.
+*Example:* If you want to conditionally queries execute based on the option selected in the Select widget.

 ```javascript
 {{